 - Drizzle olive oil into bottom of 12-inch skillet over medium heat.
 Once warm, add a tortilla, one at a time, to the skillet.
-Cook until crisp on each side and place onto a kitchen pan lined with paper towels.
+Cook until crisp on each side, remove from the skillet with tongs and set aside.

-- Add diced onions and garlic to skillet.
-Cook until just tender.
-Remove to a bowl and set aside.
-Add beef to skillet and cook until completely browned.
+- Add beef and onions to the skillet and cook until completely browned.
 Remove from heat and drain away any drippings.
-Add onions and garlic back to beef and stir to combine.
+Add garlic to the skillet and cook until fragrant.

-- Spoon about ½ cup of enchilada sauce into the bottom of a 9x13 casserole dish that has been sprayed with nonstick cooking spray.
+- Spoon about 1/2 cup of enchilada sauce into the bottom of a 9×13 casserole dish that has been sprayed with olive oil or cooking spray.
 Spread enchilada sauce to coat the bottom of the casserole dish.